wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 All of the mods in this section require LOD generation.
 Instructions are provided in the [Viva New Vegas - LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).
 :::

-[New Vegas Landscape Overhaul Re-Remastered (NVLORR)](https://www.nexusmods.com/newvegas/mods/74218) - Adds new life the the Mojave Wasteland by making bland locations more detailed.
+[Mojave Scenery Overhaul](https://www.nexusmods.com/newvegas/mods/89867?tab=description) - Adds new life the the Mojave Wasteland by making bland locations more detailed.
+Great successor to NVLORR
-- A [NVLORR - MoreMojave Patch](https://www.nexusmods.com/newvegas/mods/83333) is available, courtesy of Conzo.
-- Piber has created [compatibility patches](https://www.nexusmods.com/newvegas/mods/77674?tab=files) for [FPGE](https://www.nexusmods.com/newvegas/mods/66726).

-[Enhanced Landscapes](https://www.nexusmods.com/newvegas/mods/69406) - Another revision of the original New Vegas Landscape Overhaul.
-- Compatible with and patched for [New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218) by using the compatibility version provided on the main mod page.

 [Desert Landscapes](https://www.nexusmods.com/newvegas/mods/84284) - A comprehensive landscape overhaul for the Mojave Wasteland.
+- Incompatible with above, pick one or the other.
+- Higher level of general incompatibility.
 - Created specifically for compatibility with [New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218) and [Enhanced Landscapes](https://www.nexusmods.com/newvegas/mods/69406) in mind.
 - Two versions are provided on the main mod page, one of which requires Bale's [Micro Clutter](https://www.nexusmods.com/newvegas/mods/74267).